devanshmody/Research_Methodology_COMP-5112/README.md

 # Description of important functions present in code (Model design and evaluation):

-There are many functions in the program as functional programming style is used.
+<p align="justify">There are many functions in the program as functional programming style is used.
 Here I am going to describe few important functions which call other functions inside the functions and generate files and results.
 Detailed description of each function and its use can be found in code.
 * Audio_features_extract() this function is used to extract audio features and generates a csv file at path "/content/drive/MyDrive/Audiofiles
   /Audio_features_All_pr.csv" which contains audio features and their respective label information.
 * Below given image shows snapshot of the csv file, the file has a total of 33954 rows × 179 columns.